iq-coryp/documentation-testing/pages/concepts/classification-tree.md

 Categories are used for organization and do not contain any products.

-Classifications are always children of Categories as well as being leaf nodes in the tree
+Classifications are always children of Categories as well as being leaf nodes in the tree.

 As a rule, products always belong to a single Classification.